thorbits/thScripts/README.md

 **Important Considerations:**

+*   **Compilation:** The script is configured to utilize ALL available CPU threads during compilation time.
+Refer to the script's documentation or seek help from the online community if you encounter problems.
 *   **Error Handling:** The script includes basic error handling, but be prepared to troubleshoot issues.
 Refer to the script's documentation or seek help from the online community if you encounter problems.
 *   **Rollback:** If the new kernel causes problems, you can typically boot into your previous kernel using your bootloader's menu (e.g., Grub).